LongPham7/Simple-Calculator-GUI/README.md

 # Simple-Calculator-GUI
-This is a GUI application of a calculator.
-It allows you to type in numbers and operators to execute simple arithmetic computation.
+This is a calculator with a GUI that allows you to perform simple arithmetic.
+Users click buttons on the GUI to input operands and operators.
-Please note that this project is still incomplete - it needs more refinement and I currently work on it.